Erich Bornberg-Bauer: Research

 His earlier work and most research projects from his group, primarily involve bioinformatics and computational biology.
 Recent projects form his group have coupled theoretical findings with experiments to understand the molecular evolution of promiscuous (multifunctional) enzymes, and the properties of proteins that emerge de novo.
-Bornberg-Bauer's work has been supported by the German Research Foundation, the Volkswagen Foundation, the European Commission, and three research grants from the Human Frontier Science Program in 2006, 2013, and 2018, among others.
+Bornberg-Bauer's work has been supported by the German Research Foundation, the Volkswagen Foundation, the European Commission, and four research grants from the Human Frontier Science Program in 2006, 2013, 2018 and 2023, among others.
 Since 2021, Bornberg-Bauer is leading the research priority program, "The Genomic Basis of Evolutionary Innovations (GEvol)" of the German Research Foundation He has been Editor-in-chief of Bioinformatics and Biology Insights since 2009 and is editorial member of the Journal of the Royal Society Interface, BMC Evolutionary Biology and the Journal of Experimental Zoology.

 Publications

 Erich Bornberg-Bauer has published more than 150 scientific articles and book chapters.